hodossy/django-nlf/docs/language/index.rst

 Advanced Use
 ------------

-To express the most complicated filtering criteria, functions can be used in the language as an *expression* or a *value*.
+To express the most complicated filtering criteria, functions can be used in the language as a *field*, a *value* or an *expression*.
 On how to develop such functions, see the :ref:`Writing your own function Guide <custom-functions>`.

 For example if we have an *articles* table for a science site, we could do the following, where :code:`hasBeenPeerReviewed()` hides a nasty join detail to check if a submitted paper has already been reviewed.

+Some functions are available by default.
+More info on the :ref:`Available functions <available-functions>`

   .. code-block:: python

-    "author is john and hasBeenPeerReviewed()"
-    "published > startOfYear()"
+    q1 = "author is john and hasBeenPeerReviewed()" q2 = "published > startOfYear()"

 See Also
 --------